Our Eczema Trials – Wet Wrap Therapy

-- (1) one-piece pajamas or top & bottom, form fitting
+- (1) one-piece pajamas, top, bottom or bands, form fitting

-- (1) one-piece pajamas or top & bottom, slightly larger (find tops for adults here)
+- (1) one-piece cotton pajamas, top or bottom, slightly larger (find tops for adults here)

 - (2) turtleneck for wrapping the neck, or scarf

 - (2) sets of gauze bandages for wrapping the face and head/scalp or an infant stay-on hat like this one.

 How to wet wrap (step-by-step)